KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-creating-variables.md

 - Remember your drawing from the previous homework?
 Instead of basing it off the `width` and `height`, change it to draw at a location and size that you store in variables.
 Test that your code works with different values for each variable.
 - Make a program that randomizes your drawing.
 Draw it at a random location, with random sizes and random colors.
 This is called [procedural generation](https://en.wikipedia.org/wiki/Procedural_generation)!
 - Make a program that shows the current time.
 Hint: check the reference for useful functions!
 Get creative: make the clock change color throughout the day, or show the time in dog years.
+- Make a program that uses variables to calculate something useful for you: how long will you be paying student loans?
+What percentage of your income goes to rent?
+What grade do you need to get on your final to get an A in the class?

 # Next: Creating Functions